VolodymyrStetsenko/zkp-fundamentals-notes/README.md

 ## 🙏 Acknowledgements

 Huge thanks to **Cyfrin Updraft** for producing the _Fundamentals of Zero‑Knowledge Proofs_ course and to the course instructor(s) for making such a complex subject approachable.
 This repository was created as part of my learning journey and serves as a personal reference.
-Special thanks to [Patrick Collins](https://twitter.com/PatrickAlphaC) and the Cyfrin team for pioneering educational content in Web3 and security.
+Special thanks to [Ciara Nightingale]([https://x.com/CiaraNightingal]) and the Cyfrin team for pioneering educational content in Web3 and security.

 ## 📜 License & disclaimer

 All original content in this repository (notes, code and examples) is released under the [MIT license](LICENSE) for educational purposes.
-The course materials referenced belong to Cyfrin Updraft and are licensed under GPLv3【895355980139095†L206-L208】.
+The course materials referenced belong to Cyfrin Updraft and are licensed under GPLv3.
 Please review each linked resource’s license before using it in your own projects.

 ## 📫 Contact